stambuk-cl/elasticsearch-journey/README.md

-# elasticsearch-journey
-My ES jorney from zero
+My Elasticsearch journey from Zero